Add a relationship between tables

 2. Review existing relationships

-Go to the Explore window, right-click on a table and choose Relationships.
+In the Explore window, right-click on a table, data cube, or other data structure and choose Relationships

-In the Relationships dialog, you will see a diagram displaying the existing relationships between that table and other tables/data structures.
+In the Relationships dialog, you will see a diagram displaying the existing relationships between that data structure and others.

 Hover over or long-tap a node (circle) to view details about how it's related in a tooltip.

-For each table node in the diagram, you can right-click (or long-tap) and choose Expand to add all of the additional tables related to that table to the diagram.
-This allows you to explore and discover other relevant data that can be made available by the intermediate tables.
+For each node in the diagram, you can right-click (or long-tap) and choose Expand to add all of the additional related data to the diagram.
+This allows you to explore and discover other relevant data that can be made available by the intermediate data structures.

 If needed, to view the relationships as a list, click List view.
 The Category column displaying in list view indicates how each relationship was created: